How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 The bad news is, filing on time doesn’t necessarily get rid of your tax underpayment penalty, if you’ll have one this year.

-Even though you only file once per year, income tax is actually a pay-as-you-go system.
-(This is why your paycheck always has taxes deducted from it: you’re literally paying taxes as soon as you get paid.)
+That’s because income tax is a pay-as-you-go system.
+(Even though you only file once per year).
+This is why your paycheck always has taxes deducted from it: you’re literally paying taxes as soon as you get paid.

 But, when you start having forms of income beyond a traditional salary, like restricted stock units (RSU) or nonqualified stock options (NQ), the withholdings your company takes out to pay taxes may not be enough.